Permify/go-role/README.md

 err := permify.CreatePermission("edit user details", "")
 ```

-A permissions can be added to a role using this method in different ways:
+Permissions can be added to a role using AddPermissionsToRole method in different ways:

 ```go
 // first parameter is role id